 If you’ve browsed around the Google Ads interface, you may well have seen this option – it’s buried somewhere in the Audiences tab.
 More specifically, it pops up when you select “What their interests and habits are.”

 There are tons of different methods that allow you to define the audience that your banner ads will reach, and Google does a great job of working with their data to allow you to select predefined audiences that are based on their interests, habits, searching patterns, and interactions with your site.
 But quite often you’ll find these audiences far too broad.

-Firstly, let’s quickly define what “Affinity Audiences” are, before we dive into the world of custom.
+Firstly, let’s quickly define what “Affinity Audiences” are in Google Ads audience targeting, before we dive into the world of custom.
 You can think of affinity audiences as similar to TV audiences – wildly generalized types of people that watch your varying TV channels.
 So BBC One would represent (kind of) older demographics, people interested in politics and news, whereas E4 would represent your younger demographics (I guess), perhaps those chilling around in their university dorms… you get the idea.
 Although there is some truth in this system of categorization, it is very broad and presumptuous.